 Best center stone for an active woman’s engagement ring

-Nothing is indestructible, not even Chuck Norris’s beard, and even a diamond can become chipped if it’s hit in the right way.
+Nothing is indestructible, and even a diamond can become chipped if it’s hit in the wrong way.

 However, diamonds are still the hardest known natural material and really are the most durable choice for an engagement ring that is going to be worn every day and may be subject to bumps and knocks.